-Be sure that you plan your time accordingly throughout the term, as extensions will not be granted for reasons other than medical or compassionate circustances.
+Be sure that you plan your time accordingly throughout the term, as extensions will not be granted for reasons other than medical or compassionate circumstance.
 10% will be deducted from your mark for each day late.
 UM Learn date stamps your submissions, so the late penalty will be applied starting immediately after the due date and time outlined in the course schedule.
-You must email me in order to submit a late discussion posting, as the discussion boards will automatically close on the due date.
-For the online quizzes or midterm exam, please email me if you have missed the deadline with the reason you missed the deadline.
+If you have missed the deadline for the online quizzes, please email me with your explanation to have the quiz reopened.
 Again, extensions will only be granted for medical or compassionate circumstances.
-You must contact me within 48 hours of the missed assessment to qualify for an extension/deferral.
+You must contact me within 48 hours of the missed assessment (assignment or midterm) to qualify for an extension/deferral.
 Assignments submitted more than 10 days after the due date will automatically receive a mark of 0.
+Marks from missed assessments will NOT be transferred to the final exam.